rudraksha-avatara/ddos-load/README.md

 ### Why This Tool?

 - ⚡ **Blazing Fast** - Async I/O handles 1000+ concurrent connections
-- 🎯 **Accurate Testing** - Cache busting ensures real server performance testing
+- 🎯 **Accurate to attack** - Cache busting ensures real server performance to attack
 - 📊 **Detailed Analytics** - Comprehensive metrics and percentile analysis
 - 🛠️ **Production Ready** - Stable, tested, and battle-hardened
-- 🔧 **Highly Configurable** - Extensive options for any testing scenario
+- 🔧 **Highly Configurable** - Extensive options for any to attack scenario
 - 💻 **Easy to Use** - Simple CLI interface with sensible defaults

 ---